shsarv/shsarv/README.md

 <!--:heart: Programming | :black_heart: programming | :blue_heart: Anime-->
 - 🔭 I’m currently working on Machine Learning Based Projects.
-- 🌱 I’m currently learning Data Science | Machine Learning. | Full Stack Web development
+- 🌱 Learning Data Science | Machine Learning. | Full Stack Web development
 - ⚡ Quote : You perform the obligatory duties, for action is superior to inaction.
 And, through inaction, even the maintenance of your body will not be possible.

 <!-- 🔭 I’m currently working on Machine Learning Based Projects.